1982 – 2001

 In the three months until she died, Melissa never stopped living – a “joyous, turn your head to the sky and shout” kind of living.

-13thirty Cancer Connect is dedicated to Melissa’s ever-present spirit and is committed to “making things better” for other adolescents with cancer.
+13thirty Cancer Connect is dedicated to Melissa’s ever-present spirit and is committed to “making things better” for other teens and young adults with cancer.